 \section{Abstract}

 Quantum optimization algorithms offer a promising route to finding the ground states of target Hamiltonians on near-term quantum devices.
-None the less, it remains necessary to limit the evolution time and circuit depth as much as possible, since otherwise decoherence will degrade the computation.
-And even where this is done, there always exists a non-negligible error in estimates of the ground state energy.
-Here we present a scalable extrapolation approach to mitigating this error, which significantly improves estimates obtained using three of the most popular optimization algorithms: quantum annealing (QA), the variational quantum eigensolver (VQE), and quantum imaginary time evolution (QITE), at fixed evolution time or circuit depth.
-The approach is based on extrapolating the annealing time to infinity, or the variance of estimates to zero.
-The method is robust against noise, and for Hamiltonians which only involve few-body interactions, the additional computational overhead is an increase in the number of measurements by a constant factor.
+Nonetheless, it remains necessary to limit the evolution time and circuit depth as much as possible, since otherwise decoherence will degrade the computation.
+Even when this is done, there always exists a non-negligible error in estimates of the ground state energy.
+Here we present a scalable extrapolation approach to mitigating this algorithmic error, which significantly improves estimates obtained using three well-studied quantum optimization algorithms: quantum annealing (QA), the variational quantum eigensolver (VQE), and the quantum imaginary time evolution (QITE) at fixed evolution time or circuit depth.
+The approach is based on extrapolating the annealing time to infinity or the variance of estimates to zero.
+The method is reasonably robust against noise, and for Hamiltonians which only involve few-body interactions, the additional computational overhead is an increase in the number of measurements by a constant factor.
 Analytic derivations are provided for the quadratic convergence of estimates of energy as a function of time in QA, and the linear convergence of estimates as a function of variance in all three algorithms.
-We have verified the validity of these approaches through both numerical simulation and experiments on an IBM quantum computer.
+We have verified the validity of these approaches through both numerical simulation and experiments on IBM quantum machines.
 This work suggests a promising new way to enhance near-term quantum computing through classical post-processing.